LostArtefacts/TRX/README.md

 - added a level skip cheat
 - added a door open cheat (while in fly mode)
 - added a cheat to increase the game speed
+- added a cheat to explode Lara like in TR2 and TR3

 #### Input
 - added ability to move camera around with W,A,S,D